 Marine mammal expert, Ingrid Visser, has commended Whangarei District Council for its new wastewater treatment process, which has eliminated the largest pathogen source entering the harbour.
 "Finally the dolphins that are frequenting our harbour are not being harmed by our pollution," (Northern Advocate, 16 August 2013).

-Our experts were instrumental in implementing innovative projects which have achieved the council’s objectives at a tenth of the cost initially projected.
+We implemented projects which achieved the council’s objectives at a tenth of the cost initially projected.
 Early on in the hydraulic modelling process it was found that at least NZD$200 million of investment in the network would be required to reduce overflows to an acceptable frequency.
-However, further refinement and the implementation of innovative storage and treated overflow sites reduced the capital works to approximately NZD$20 million.
-And we're continuing to provide regular process optimisation support for the treatment plant to enhance effluent quality of the existing assets.
+Further refinement and the implementation of storage and treated overflow sites reduced the capital works to approximately NZD$20 million.
+We're continuing to provide process optimisation support for the treatment plant to enhance effluent quality of existing assets.

 The project's findings demonstrate the value of detailed analysis, leveraging the power of data to provide results that make a real-world difference.